defold/doc/docs/en/tutorials/magic-link.md

 ## Magic block logic

 Now it's time to add the magic blocks to the mix.
 First of all, let's add the ability for a block to become a magic block.
 That way we can just do a separate path on the filled board and convert the blocks we want into magic ones.
-To spice the magic blocks up a bit, let's create an animated magic effect first in the form of a game object *magic_fx.go* that we can spawn from the magic block.
+To spice the magic blocks up a bit, let's create an animated magic effect first in the form of a game object *`magic_fx.go`* that we can spawn from the magic block.

 ![Magic_fx.go](images/magic-link/linker_magic_fx.png)

 This game object contains two sprites.
-One is the "magic" color (a sprite using the *magic-sphere_layer2.png* image) and the other is a "light" effect (a sprite using the *magic-sphere_layer3.png* image).
-The object is set to rotate when the object spawns, depending on the value of property "direction".
-We also make the object listen to two messages: "lights_on" and "lights_off" that control the light effect sprite.
+One is the "magic" color (a sprite using the *`magic-sphere_layer2.png`* image) and the other is a "light" effect (a sprite using the *`magic-sphere_layer3.png`* image).
+The object is set to rotate when the object spawns, depending on the value of property `direction`.
+We also make the object listen to two messages: `lights_on` and `lights_off` that control the light effect sprite.

-Create a new script and add it as a script component to "magic_fx.go":
+Create a new script and add it as a script component to *`magic_fx.go`*:

 ```lua
 -- magic_fx.script